Stevie Wonder

 Stevie Wonder as a Young Man

-In this decade, Wonder proved himself not only as a songwriter and multi-instrumentalist.
-He engaged in various charitable activities, performing with Bruce Springsteen in benefit concerts for starving children in Africa, and raising awareness about AIDS, writing the song ‘That’s What Friends Are For’.
+Throughout the eighties, Wonder showed he was more than just a songwriter and multi-instrumentalist.
+He threw himself into charitable work, performing with Bruce Springsteen at benefit concerts for starving children in Africa and raising AIDS awareness with the song 'That's What Friends Are For'.

 Later, with R&B producer Babyface, he recorded the duet 'How Come, How Long', highlighting the issue of domestic violence.
 Stevie also participated in public service announcements against drunk driving.